 - Considering a Career

 - Diverging: combines preferences for experiencing and reflecting

 - Assimilating: combines preferences for reflecting and thinking

 - Converging: combines preferences for thinking and doing

 - Accommodating: combines preferences for doing and experiencing

 Everyone has their own way of learning.
 The LSI recognizes individual learning preferences, while encouraging individuals to expand and apply their learning strengths.
 Understanding your own style – and that of other people – can help you tune into the needs of others so that you and your team work more effectively.

-Use the Kolb learning style inventory (LSI) to help your employees and students:
+Use the KOLB Learning Style Inventory 3.1 to help your employees and students:

 Why choose the Kolb LSI?